Why you should continue working on your bad idea

 "Almost always, when you learn the backstory, you find that behind every overnight success is a story of entrepreneurs toiling away for years, with very few people except themselves and perhaps a few friends, users, and investors supporting them.
 Startups are hard, but they can also go from difficult to great incredibly quickly.
 You just need to survive long enough and keep going so you can create your 52nd game." - Chris Dixon

-One thing I’ve found through personal experience as well as looking at the paths of founders I admire, is that a startup journey is a process which is best treated like a career (read: it takes a while).
+One thing I’ve found through personal experience as well as /tag/overnight-success/, is that a startup journey is a process which is best treated like a career (read: it takes a while).
 Unless you are extremely lucky (and there is luck involved in startups), the chances are that you won’t hit the jackpot first time around.
 It took me a few tries, and in the process I learned a massive amount.
 I often call my previous not so successful startup my “required learning” which led me to have more success with Buffer.

 If you have the inclination to do a startup, then I suggest that you always have an idea you’re working on, because the learning tends to only happen through doing.